sentora/sentora-core/etc/styles/zpanelx/README.md

     /etc/styles/zpanelx/images/MODULE-NAME/assets/icon.png

 Replacing **MODULE-NAME** with the name of the module you are replacing.
-The module name has to be the exact same name that the module uses in the module's folder for this over-ride to work!
+The module name has to be the exact same name that the module uses in the module's folder for this override to work!

 An example to over-ride the MySQL Database module's icon...